MeteoSwiss/dvas/CONTRIBUTING.md

        git config --list

-   If `user.name` and `user.email` are missing or do not match those of your Github account account, change them:
+   If `user.name` and `user.email` are missing or do not match those of your Github account, change them:

        git config --local user.name "your_github_id"
        git config --local user.email "your_github_id@users.noreply.github.com"